5 EMDR Tools to Prepare for Online EMDR Treatment - NYC + Beyond

 These sensory items can serve as anchors in both EMDR therapy in NYC sessions and daily life when you need grounding outside of your therapy sessions.

-04. Increase Body Awareness
+EMDR Tool #4: Increase Body Awareness

 A core component of EMDR therapy in New York City is understanding how trauma and stress manifest physically.
 Increasing body awareness through self-scanning exercises can help you identify areas of tension or ease, supporting your ability to stay grounded during reprocessing.